 6. Tobruk Sheep Station

-Follow that with an afternoon visit to a winery for a few samples of wine accompanied with home-produced cheese and living in the middle of nowhere is starting to sound, well, not too shabby.
+Follow that with an afternoon visit to a winery for a few samples of wine accompanied with home-produced cheese.

 7. Hunter Valley